 - The Engineer: Lock, who's also The Hero in an unusual case.
 Mostly due to the setting though, as Archineers are pretty much wizards in this world.

-- Extranormal Institute: There seems to be classes held at the Archineer Hall, where recruits are presumably teached a mixture of engineering and the art of applying phlebotinum.
+- Extranormal Institute: There seems to be classes held at the Archineer Hall, where recruits are presumably taught a mixture of engineering and the art of applying phlebotinum.